 Home Help for families Information & Advice Covid-19 and families with disabled children UK-wide education updates

-This means that attendance will be mandatory for children of compulsory school age unless that child receives a positive Covid-19 test or has to self-isolate.
+This means that attendance is now mandatory for children of compulsory school age unless that child receives a positive Covid-19 test or has to self-isolate.

 It remains the duty of the local authority and health commissioning body to secure or arrange the provision specified in Education, Health and Care (EHC) plans.
 All therapies and support that would normally be in place for children and young people with EHC plans should be provided.